 Why did Apple develop APFS?

-Apple File System provides strong encryption, ultra-low latencies and limited memory overhead.
+Apple File System provides strong encryption, ultra-low latency and limited memory overhead.
 It is optimized for Flash/SSD storage and can be used on everything from an Apple Watch to a Mac Pro.

 Can RAID be used with Apple File System?